Department of Ophthalmology of the Mohammed V Military Teaching Hospital, Faculty of Medicine

 Then, we performed in all patients’ examination of the anterior segment with the slit lamp, with gonioscopy and IOP measurement with Goldman’s applanation tonometer, as well as a fundus.

-All patients stopped prostaglandin analogs eyedrops 24 hours
+All patients stopped prostaglandin analogs eyedrops 24 hours before surgery.

 In the operating room, under retrobulbar anesthesia (Lidocaine 2% and Bupivacaine 0.75%), our patients underwent a standardized cyclophotocoagulation treatment with micropulsed diode laser (Iridex *) by placing the probe 1 mm from the limbus, (Figure 1) for 90 seconds over 360° while sparing the meridians of 3h and 9h to avoid the branches of the anterior ciliary artery and the posterior ciliary nerves, we used a power of 2000mw, a cycle of 35 ms.